Joshua Ribera: Life

 Ribera was born in Solihull on 10 August 1995, to Alison Cope and Anselm Ribera, who was convicted of murder in 2009.
 Ribera was of Spanish and Irish descent through his father.
 He became serious about music after being sentenced to a young offender institution for theft, gaining a name for himself in the grime genre.
-In 2012 he took part in the "Lord of the Mics" battle-rap competition in London.
+In 2012, he took part in the "Lord of the Mics" battle-rap competition in London.
 His only album, 2 Real, was released in July 2013, and reached number 1 on the iTunes hip hop chart.

 Death

-On 20 September 2013, Ribera attended a memorial tribute at a Selly Oak nightclub held for a friend, Shamz, who had died exactly one year earlier after being stabbed in the leg.
+On 20 September 2013, Ribera attended a memorial tribute at a Selly Oak nightclub held for a friend, Kyle Sheehan “Shamz”, who had died exactly one year earlier after being stabbed in the leg.
 Ribera was stabbed in the heart at the event and died the next day.
 In March 2014, his killer, Armani Mitchell, was sentenced to life imprisonment, to serve a minimum of 18 years.